 - Recent Business Management graduate with a passion for creating memorable event experiences, aspiring to apply theoretical knowledge and leadership skills to the practical aspects of venue management.
 Motivated by the challenge of optimizing space utilization and committed to mastering the intricacies of the events industry.

-Average salary info by state in the US for Venue Manager professionals
+Average salary info by state in the US for venue manager professionals

 Local salary info for Venue Manager.”
 Source: My Next Move, National Center for O*NET Development.
 Accessed 10/15/2024